cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 ## ConstructionOrientation

 This class defines the orientation convention of the `Construction` object it is referred to.
-In other words, it indicates in which order the layers are to be considered (from inside to outside, or viceversa), because the same construction, if common to different zones or buildings, might be orientated in two different directions for instance.
+In other words, it indicates in which order the layers are to be considered (from inside to outside, or vice versa), because the same construction might be orientated in two different directions, e.g. a common element of different zones or buildings.

 ```xml
 <!--Example of ConstructionOrientation object-->